alex-rudakov/sphinx-argparse/docs/sample.rst

        :prog: fancytool

        subcommand
-            Here we add reference to subcommand, to simplify navigation.
+            Here we add a reference to subcommand, to simplify navigation.
             See :doc:`cmd_subcommand`